Main content of the website

 Town of Altona Celebrates Canada Day!!

-Join us at the Altona Centennial Park on July 1, 2023 for a community celebration, featuring live music, good food, and family fun!
+Join us at the Millennium Exhibition Centre and Rhineland Pioneer Centre on July 1, 2024 for a community celebration, featuring live music, good food, and family fun!

 • 10:30 pm: Closing Remarks